Joliet, Illinois: Religion

-Joliet is home to the Roman Catholic Diocese of Joliet, with Bishop Ronald Aldon Hicks.
-Bishop J. Peter Sartain, former bishop of Joliet, was appointed by Pope Benedict XVI as Archbishop of Seattle and Auxiliary Bishop Joseph M. Siegel was appointed by Pope Francis as Archbishop of Evansville.
-Joliet holds a very large Catholic population, and many Catholic institutions, including Joliet Catholic Academy.
+Joliet holds a very large Catholic population, and many Catholic institutions, including Joliet Catholic Academy and the University of St Francis.

 Economy

 Like many Midwestern and East Coast cities dependent on manufacturing industries, Joliet has experienced past economic troubles.
-As of 2017, the rate of unemployment in Joliet was around 8.6%.
+As of 2017, the rate of unemployment in Joliet was around 6.4%.
 The city is evolving from a steel and manufacturing suburb to a commuter suburb in the Chicago metropolitan area.
 Some new migrants to the Chicago area are working in bordering Cook County (the nation's second-most populous county) and living in Joliet.

 The downtown area of Joliet has slowly attracted new businesses to the area.
-The main attractions in Joliet's city center are the Harrah's Casino, Joliet Slammers baseball (DuPage Medical Group Field), Hollywood Casino, and the Rialto Square Theatre, also known as the 'Jewel of Joliet', and has been called one of the world's 10 most beautiful theaters.
-The 1999 film Stir of Echoes starring Kevin Bacon had scenes shot on at the Rialto Square Theatre (the hypnotism scenes in which James saw the word "Dig" on the movie screen), at the corner of Scott Street and Washington, and at the old Menards that took over the Wieboldt's building at Jefferson Square Mall.
+The main attractions in Joliet's city center are the Harrah's Casino, Joliet Slammers baseball (Duly Health and Care Field), Hollywood Casino, and the Rialto Square Theatre, also known as the 'Jewel of Joliet'.

 The Illinois Youth Center Joliet, a juvenile correctional facility of the Illinois Department of Juvenile Justice, opened in April 1959.